SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/software/environment_and_modules.md

 ## NERSC Modules Environment
 NERSC uses the module utility to manage nearly all software.
 There are two huge advantages of the module approach:

-1. NERSC can provide many different versions and/or installations of a single software pacakge on a given machine, including a default version as well as several older and newer version.
+1. NERSC can provide many different versions and/or installations of a single software package on a given machine, including a default version as well as several older and newer version.
 2. Users can easily switch to different versions or installations without having to explicitly specify different paths.
 With modules, the `MANPATH` and related environment variables are automatically managed.

 ### Module Command
+The following is a list of commands available in the Modules Environment tool available on Cori and Edison.

 #### module help
 To get a usage list of module options type the following (listing is abbreviated):
 ```bash